johnsonjh/CoC/README.md

   of birth.
 I will evade answering further questions to the utmost of my ability.
 I will make no oral or written statements disloyal to my country and its allies.

-## Applicable to non-community members

-- If you are a being with faculties so sharp that you can visually follow every molecule in its course, and you reside in a vessel divided into two sections, **A** and **B**, by a division in which there is a small hole to observe the individual molecules, you _must_ open and close this hole so as to allow only the swifter molecules to pass from **A** to **B**, and only the slower molecules to pass from **B** to **A**.

-## Measurement

-- Conduct is objectively monitored electronically using calibrated conductivity sensors and is logged in the industry-standard units of siemens per meter (_S/m_).

 ## Enforcement

 - If a man is proven to have violated this Code, he shall be put to death.